-Nyx's Family: This fic details Nyx going to the Crystal Empire while Twilight Sparkle updates the empire's library.
-Unfortunately, Shining Armor, whom she's staying with, has bitter feelings toward the filly formerly known as Nightmare Moon... and the Crystal Ponies, who were ruled by unicorn kings and queens and then enslaved by a unicorn tyrant, have bitter feelings towards anything with a horn....
+Nyx's Family: Nyx and Spike travel to the Crystal Empire with Twilight Sparkle when she is called in to update the empire's library.
+Unfortunately, Shining Armor, whom she's staying with, has bitter feelings toward the filly formerly known as Nightmare Moon... and the Crystal Ponies, who were ruled by unicorn kings and queens and then enslaved by a unicorn tyrant, have bitter feelings towards anything with a horn...and this is before a gang of teenage dragons decides to raid the place in search of lost treasure.
 Complete.

 Nightmare Night and Nyx: This is Nyx's first Nightmare Night, a holiday she has no knowledge of, especially the darker connections with her past.
 Complete.

 Alicornundrum: After the events of Magical Mystery Cure, Twilight has become an Alicorn.
-However, not everyone's happy with the shift of power or how close Nyx is to the throne now.
-Incomplete.
+However, not everyone's happy with the shift of power or how close Nyx is to the throne now, and both their lives are turned upside down by their new status as royalty.
+Complete.

 Bright Eyes, the friend Nyx makes through their shared love of Bilbo Burro (the Hobbit Expy), is this as well.
 They become fast friends after Nyx saves him from a Gang Of Bullies who were making fun of his Bilbo Burro plushie.